Shaher06/Animal-Site/README.md

 ## 📌 Overview

-**Animal Site** is a web-based project developed as a team assignment during our academic year.
-The main goal of the project is to provide structured and engaging information about different categories of animals through a simple and user-friendly interface.
+**Animal Site** is a web-based project developed as a team assignment during our **first year in the Faculty of Computer Science**.
+The project demonstrates our early experience in web development and our ability to build a structured and user-friendly website from scratch.

+The main goal of the project is to provide organized and engaging information about different categories of animals.
 The website includes multiple pages, each dedicated to a specific type of animal such as birds, fish, insects, and arachnids.

 ---